pyrocms/pyrocms-docs/content/plugins/streams/entry-looping.md

 ## The Loop Cycle

-The most basic and common way of interacting with PyroStreams data is looping through it using the <em>cycle</em> plugin function.
+The most basic and common way of interacting with Streams data is looping through it using the <em>cycle</em> plugin function.
 Here's a very simple example where we display five entries from a stream called "bands":

 	{{ noparse }}{{ streams:cycle stream="bands" limit="5" }}